 The fried tofu will now look just lightly golden.

-Remove the nuggets from the pot with the help of a tong or chopsticks, shake off excess oil, and transfer them onto a rack lined with kitchen paper.
+Remove the nuggets from the pot with the help of a tong, chopsticks, or skimmer, shake off excess oil, and transfer them onto a rack lined with kitchen paper.

 Repeat steps 4 and 5 until you have fried all the tofu bites.